-Mental Health Urgent Care Clinic (MHUCC) operates Monday - Friday, 10 am - 10 pm, and Saturday - Sunday and holidays, 10 am - 6 pm.
+Mental Health Urgent Care Clinic (MHUCC) beginning in August 2022, operates 24 hours a day, 7 days a week.
 It's is a walk-in clinic for individuals experiencing a mental health and /or co-occurring substance abuse crisis.
 The MHUCC is a client-centered program that focuses on providing immediate relief to individuals and families in distress.
 The program intends to avert psychiatric emergency room visits and involuntary hospitalizations.
 The goal of MHUCC is to foster recovery for individuals and families through the promotion of hope and wellness.
 As a walk-in clinic, the MHUCC welcomes anyone experiencing mental health-distress regardless of age and ability to pay.
 This program is funded by the Sacramento County Division of Behavioral Health Services through the voter-approved Proposition 63, Mental Health Services Act (MHSA)

-Available Services: A safe space for individuals and families, peer support and on the- spot counseling Crisis interventions, psychiatric evaluations and clinical assessments Referrals and linkages to community resources Brief medication management services (excluding controlled substances)
+• A safe space for individuals and families, peer support and on the- spot counseling • Crisis interventions, psychiatric evaluations and clinical assessments • Referrals and linkages to community resources • Brief medication management services (excluding controlled substances)